Hedonic treadmill: Critical views

 Individuals' set point may merely be a genetic tendency not a heritable criterion for happiness.
-In a study on moderate to excessive drug intake on rats, Ahmed and Koob (1998) sought to demonstrate that the use of mind-altering drugs such as cocaine could change an individual's hedonic set point.
+In a study on moderate to excessive drug intake in rats, Ahmed and Koob (1998) sought to demonstrate that the use of mind-altering drugs such as cocaine could change an individual's hedonic set point.
 Their findings suggest that drug usage and addiction lead to neurochemical adaptations whereby a person needs more of that substance to feel the same levels of pleasure.
 Thus, drug abuse can have lasting impacts on one's hedonic set point, both in terms of overall happiness and with regard to pleasure felt from drug usage.

 Genetic roots of the hedonic set point are also disputed.
 Sosis (2014) has argued the "hedonic treadmill" interpretation of twin studies depends on dubious assumptions.
 Pairs of identical twins raised apart are not necessarily raised in substantially different environments.
 The similarities between twins (such as intelligence or beauty) may invoke similar reactions from the environment.
-Thus, we might see a notable similarity in happiness levels between twins even though there are no happiness genes governing affect levels.
+Thus, we might see notable similarity in happiness levels between twins even though no happiness genes govern affect levels.

-Hedonic adaptation may be a more common phenomenon when dealing with positive events as opposed to negative ones.
+Hedonic adaptation may be more common with positive events as opposed to negative ones.
 Negativity bias, where people tend to focus more on negative emotions than positive emotions, can be an obstacle in raising one's happiness set point.
 Negative emotions often require more attention and are generally remembered better, overshadowing any positive experiences that may even outnumber negative experiences.
 Given that negative events hold more psychological power than positive ones, it may be difficult to create lasting positive change.

 Headey (2008) concluded that an internal locus of control and having "positive" personality traits (notably low neuroticism) are the two most significant factors affecting one's subjective well-being.
 Headey also found that adopting "non-zero sum" goals, those which enrich one's relationships with others and with society as a whole (i.e., family-oriented and altruistic goals), increase the level of subjective well-being.
-Conversely, attaching importance to zero-sum life goals (career success, wealth, and social status) will have a small but nevertheless statistically significant negative impact on people's overall subjective well-being (even though the size of a household's disposable income does have a small, positive impact on subjective well-being).
+Conversely, attaching importance to zero-sum life goals (career success, wealth, and social status) have a small but statistically significant negative impact on people's overall subjective well-being (even though the size of a household's disposable income does have a small, positive impact on subjective well-being).
 Duration of one's education seems to have no direct bearing on life satisfaction.
 And, contradicting set point theory, Headey found no return to homeostasis after sustaining a disability or developing a chronic illness.
-These disabling events are permanent, and thus according to cognitive model of depression, may contribute to depressive thoughts and increase neuroticism (another factor found by Headey to diminish subjective well-being).
+These disabling events are permanent, and thus according to the cognitive model of depression, may contribute to depressive thoughts and increase neuroticism (another factor found by Headey to diminish subjective well-being).
 Disability appears to be the single most important factor affecting human subjective well-being.
 The impact of disability on subjective well-being is almost twice as large as that of the second strongest factor affecting life satisfaction -— the personality trait of neuroticism.